Better Source, Better Flow: Learning Condition-Dependent Source Distribution for Flow Matching: Experiments

 \section{Experiments}

-In this section, we first validate the key components analyzed in our toy experiments within a practical text-to-image generation framework.
-We then demonstrate that \ours\ improves generation performance, accelerates training convergence, yields straighter flows, and scales effectively.
-Finally, we analyze the impact of the target representation on \ours.
+In this section, we first validate the design components that make source learning stable and effective in practice (\emph{how}), then demonstrate the underlying mechanism through training dynamics and flow geometry (\emph{why}), and finally identify the representational conditions under which source learning is most effective (\emph{when}).
+We conclude by scaling \ours\ to a 1.3B model on a modern T2I benchmark.

-\paragraph{Implementation Details.} We use RAE~(DINOv2)~\cite{zheng2025rae} as the default target image representation and adopt a DDT head~\cite{wang2025ddt} to provide sufficient model capacity for the high-dimensional feature space.
+\paragraph{Implementation details.} We use RAE~(DINOv2)~\cite{zheng2025rae} as the default target image representation and adopt a DDT head~\cite{wang2025ddt} to provide sufficient model capacity for the high-dimensional feature space.
 The motivation for the target representation choice, along with a deeper analysis, is discussed in Sec.~\ref{subsec:rep_analysis}.
 To facilitate fair evaluation at an appropriate scale for practical text-to-image generation tasks, we construct a benchmark dataset based on ImageNet-1K~\cite{russakovsky2015imagenet}.
-We employ Qwen3-VL~\cite{Qwen3-VL} to generate descriptive captions for images (see Fig.~\ref{fig:appx_dataset}), rather than simple class-level captions.
-Model performance is primarily evaluated using FID~\cite{heusel2017fid} and CLIP Score~\cite{hessel2021clipscore}, together with Inception Score (IS)~\cite{salimans2016inceptionscore}, sFID, and Precision--Recall metrics on the validation set.
-For ImageNet-1K evaluation, images are generated from validation captions.
-Unless otherwise specified, all evaluations are conducted without any guidance.
+To study T2I generation in a standardized setting, we employ Qwen3-VL~\cite{Qwen3-VL} to generate descriptive captions for images (see Fig.~\ref{fig:appx_dataset}), rather than simple class-level captions~\cite{degeorge2025far}.
+Model performance is primarily evaluated using FID~\cite{heusel2017fid} and CLIP Score~\cite{hessel2021clipscore}, together with Inception Score (IS)~\cite{salimans2016inceptionscore}, sFID, Precision--Recall, FDD~\cite{stein2023fdd}, and VQAScore~\cite{lin2024vqascore} metrics on the validation set.
+For ImageNet-1K evaluation, images are generated from validation captions and evaluated on the full 50K-image validation set.
+Unless otherwise specified, all evaluations are conducted without any guidance; guidance-related results and details are provided in Appx.~\ref{sec:appx_guidance}.
 Additional training and evaluation details are provided in Appx.~\ref{sec:appx_train}.